Bells, Clocks, Watches

 On land, time is based on a mean (or fictitious) sun that takes exactly 24 hours to go around the earth each day.
 However, time on board ship was based on the position of the true sun and needed to be adjusted every day, an adjusted that was necessary because of the movement of the ship and something called the equation of time.
 On White Star Line ships, clocks were adjusted close to midnight each night so that at local apparent noon the next day, when the true sun crossed the ship’s local meridian, the clocks will read 12:00.
 Time kept by the position of the true sun was called Apparent Time Ship (ATS).
 For westbound ships, such as the Titanic on her maiden voyage, the clocks had to be put back each night near midnight.
 For eastbound ships, the clocks had to be put forward each night near midnight.
 From a section of a 1924 White Star Line brochure given to second class passengers on a westbound voyage [courtesy of Mark Chirnside]:

-“On the voyage from Europe, owing to the
+“On the voyage from Europe, owing to the alteration in time

-alteration in time as the ship proceeds Westward, it is necessary to put the
+as the ship proceeds Westward, it is necessary to put the clock back every 24

-clock back every 24 hours.
-The alteration in time is made at about midnight,
+hours.
+The alteration in time is made at about midnight, and the clock is

-and the clock is usually put back from 35 to 45 minutes on each occasion, the
+usually put back from 35 to 45 minutes on each occasion, the exact amount of time

-exact amount of time depending upon the distance the ship is estimated to make
+depending upon the distance the ship is estimated to make by noon the next day.

-by noon the next day.
-During the first 24 hours, however, owing to the change
+During the first 24 hours, however, owing to the change from Mean time to

-from Mean time to Apparent Time, the alteration is likely to be considerably
+Apparent Time, the alteration is likely to be considerably more than 45

-more than 45 minutes, especially while Summer Time is in use.”
+minutes, especially while Summer Time is in use.”

 From second officer Lightoller and third officer Pitman we know that the clocks on Titanic were adjusted at midnight (as also noted in that White Star Line brochure) so that they would read 12:00 at local apparent noon the next day.
-If a slight correction to the clocks were needed, it was done some time before noon when they could obtain a sun line to give them their longitude.
-And that correction, which would have been done on the master clocks carried on board the ship, would at most be ½ to 1 minute if needed at all.
+If a slight correction to the clocks were needed, it was done some time before noon when they could obtain a sun line celestial sight to give them their longitude.
+And that correction, which would have been done on the master clocks carried on board the ship, would at most be about 1 minute either way, if even needed at all.
 At local apparent noon the ship’s officers would take another sight of the sun to get their noontime latitude, and then advance the morning sun line to the noon latitude line by taking into account the speed and direction the ship was making between those two observations.
 This would then give them what is called a running fix for their noontime position.

-The table below – Scenario For a Westbound Voyage – shows the sequence for adjusting clocks on Titanic.
-This scenario also allows the total extra time to be split not only between the two deck crew watch sections, but also between the First Officer and the Chief Officer.[1]
+The table below – Scenario For a Westbound Voyage – shows a possible sequence for adjusting clocks on Titanic.
 Only two clock adjustments are carried out.
-The first column (for reference) is time on an unadjusted clock originally set to read 12:00 at local apparent noon April 14, 1912.
-The second column shows time kept on a master clock controlling the slave clocks in public places.
-The third column, called Bridge Time, shows time on clocks used by the Deck and Engine departments for managing their watch schedules.
+The first, a few minutes before midnight; and the second, several minutes after midnight.
+The first column (for reference) is time that would be seen on an unadjusted clock originally set to read 12:00 at local apparent noon April 14, 1912.
+The second column shows time that would be shown on slave clocks throughout the vessel.
+(These impulse driven slave clocks were unidirectional, they could advance only in steps of 1 minute jumps with the master clock that controlled them.
+If the master clock was put back, the slave clocks would show the time that the master clock was put back, and would only begin to advance again after the master clock came back to the time that it was showing when it was first retarded.)
+The third column, called Bridge Time, shows time on the master clocks kept in the chart room.
 And the fourth column lists specific events.
 (D&E in the table refers to Deck and Engine department personnel, excluding lookouts and the senior officers, on regular watch schedules.
 Where a row in a given time column is split, time on the left shows time on the clock just before an adjustment is made, while that on the right is just after the adjustment is made.)
+With these adjustments, the time served by each watch section is lengthened by about one-half of the full adjustment amount.
+The watch time of the First officer (who serves from 10 p.m. to 2 a.m. and is on-duty at midnight) is also lengthened, but in his case, by the full adjustment amount of 47 minutes.

 We begin at 8 p.m., with the striking of 8-bells and the change of watch.